-COMMENTARY

 HARVESTING FARM POTENTIAL

 Food security and higher profits leave everyone better off

+JOHN DURIE

-JOHN DURIE Asia is home to half the world's population but has only 20 per cent of the agricultural land, highlighting the need for better data and farm practices to bridge the The largest study in the world looking at the connection between natural capital and farm profitability is being conducted by Macdoch Foundation's Farming for the Future (FFT) program.
+Asia is home to half the world's population but has only 20 per cent of the agricultural land, highlighting the need for better data and farm practices to bridge the

+The largest study in the world looking at the connection between natural capital and farm profitability is being conducted by Macdoch Foundation's Farming for the Future (FFT) program.

 More productive and resilient farms boosting natural capital means better food security to help feed Australia and Asia.

-FFT program director Sue Ogilvy will be a speaker at this month's Global Food Forum, explaining how more data guides helps farmers make better decisions Its first study of 130 livestock farms across the country is due to be completed in August.
+FFT program director Sue Ogilvy will be a speaker at this month's Global Food Forum, explaining how more data guides helps farmers make better decisions.

+Its first study of 130 livestock farms across the country is due to be completed in August.
 It will feature at a symposium in Canberra in September, showing the costs and benefits of investing in natural capital.

-Climate Change Minister Chris Bowen is helping by supporting the previous government's move to allow farmers to include income earned from carbon credits and the like as farm income, which means it can be averaged over five years rather than taxed each year as non-farm income But it's not just farmers who benefit from better data on natural capital.
+Climate Change Minister Chris Bowen is helping by supporting the previous government's move to allow farmers to include income earned from carbon credits and the like as farm income, which means it can be averaged over five years rather than taxed each year as non-farm income lyse farm productivity, La Trobe agement and capital allocation decisions."
+University and Bush Heritage.
+The Beenup study showed significant improvement in the quality of water flows and a net gain in carbon storage, which was better than expected.
+Fund managers like Melior's natural capital on the farm.
+Tim King are working with the Taskforce on Nature Related Financial Disclosure, which in Sepment chief Anne Dekker noted in tember will release guidelines for companies to report their natural capital management and risks to help investors and management incorporate nature risks in their decision making The Macdoch Farming for the Future study on livestock production will be followed by work on cropping farms. loans.
+The program is working with Brisbane-based agricultural data analytics group Cibo Labs, which specialises in remote sensing and machine learning to better ana-

+But it's not just farmers who benefit from better data on natural capital.
 BHP recently released a study on the rehabilitation of its closed Beenup titanium mine in Western Australia.
-BHP environment chief Anne Dekker noted in tember will release guidelines for a report that natural capital's "underlying premise is that since the environment is important to society and the economy, it should be recognised as an asset that must be maintained and managed, and its contributions (services) be better integrated into commonly used frameworks like the System of National Accounts.
-"Companies need better information to incorporate nature-related risks and opportunities into their strategic planning, risk management and capital allocation than expected.

-Tim King are working with the Taskforce on Nature Related Financial Disclosure, which in Sepcompanies to report their natural capital management and risks to help investors and management incorporate nature risks in their decision making machine learning to better analyse farm productivity, La Trobe oping a diagnostic tool that a farwould work best to improve outnatural capital on the farm.
+BHP environa report that natural capital's

+One outcome would be developing a diagnostic tool that a farmer can use to work out what would work best to improve output and better using the untapped

+Banks do it tough